 First things first, if you are seeing things online that overwhelm and trigger you, take a step back and log off for a bit.
 Not only will you be able to get in touch with your surroundings and ground yourself, but it will give you some space from the negative energy and news.
 Btw, if you ever have a panic attack, psychologists recommend naming five objects around you to help ground you in your reality.

 It may sound silly but breathing techniques and practising mindful meditation really helps.
-There are a tonne of meditation videos on YouTube, but our friends at Syrup have a few reccs + some celeb meditation faves too.
+There are a tonne of meditation videos on YouTube.

 Go for a walk, AirPods or not